bbauska/Coursera-Bootstrap/README.md

 This here uses form-check-label.

-And then in here, you have to have a checkbox, input type=\"checkbox\", and then label itself.
+And then in here, you have to have a checkbox, input type="checkbox", and then label itself.

 Here you see strong, May we contact you?